Plots

 After Completion

-Summary of Key Findings
+Summary of Key Insights

 Future Prospects: Trends and Developments

-How are development costs composed?
+How are the development costs composed?

-How does development affect the value of a plot?
+How does development affect the land value?

-What role does the Land Register play in development?
+What role does the land register play in development?